- Overview

 Dr. Shawn Alfonso Wells

-Hujambo, Hola, Bon jour!
-I am the Exchange and Panther Programs Manger.
+Greetings!
+I manage the Arts and Sciences and Exchange and am the Pitt in Spain Program Manger.
 I have a PhD in Anthropology from the University of Pittsburgh and am an Adjunct professor of Anthropology who has taught in the Anthropology, History, Sociology, and Africana Studies departments at Pitt and CMU.
-I recently helped students to achieve their goals as their Academic Advisor.
 I did my fieldwork on Color Classification in Cuba and have led many ground breaking experiential student trips to Cuba.
-I love learning about different cultures and want to help facilitate students being able to travel abroad learn the world.
-I look forward to assisting you to achieve your goals.
+I love learning about different cultures and want to help facilitate students being able to travel abroad to learn about the world.
+I look forward to assisting you to achieve your goals of a global experience.

 Schedule a Zoom appointment with me below or get in touch with me through email to discuss exchange options and your future global experience.